geobricks/geobricks_common/README.md

 Geobricks Common
 ==============

-Geobricks common library handle some functionalities that are used by different components, like the logging, folders structure and email service.
+Geobricks common library handle some functionalities that are used by different Geobricks components, like the logging, folders structure and email service.

 # Installation